• Skip to primary navigation

 Step 17: Let cookies cool on the baking sheet for about 5-10 minutes before transferring them to a wire cooling rack to cool completely.

-a stack of three peanut butter butterfinger cookies.
+stacked peanut butter butterfinger cookies.

 🍴 Recipe Tips